Anchorsify/Anchorsify.github.io/_pages/Combat.md

 As implied above, the defender makes a Resistance skill check; if they equal or exceed the status roll, they avoid its effects.
 If not, they suffer them in full.
 Do keep in mind, if a technique or effect doesn't say it allows a roll, that probably means any special effects it has occur automatically.

 Many of these status effects will be found on damaging attacks--for example, a sword slash that also causes its victim to start bleeding profusely.
 If the damage of such an attack is reduced to 0, none of its status effects will take place--with a few exceptions.
 Specifically, Immobilize and Paralysis will apply even if the attack causing them doesn't deal damage.
+Likewise, status effects from paraelemental clans apply their effects so long as they hit, without the need for a status roll or to deal damage, unless stated otherwise.

 Poison sometimes has special rules in this regard, but they can be found in the appropriate section of the Equipment chapter.